 But neither she nor any of the others were impressed enough that I had bicycled 170 miles from Chicago in less than two days just for these books to let me slip one out for the evening.
 Nor could I win any of them over by knowing their library resided on the spot where a Carnegie had once stood and that I had visited nine others in the past two days and all that I knew about them, much more than any of them knew.
 I asked if they ever loaned books to Chicago on inter-library loan.
 They did.
 I offered them my Chicago library card and anything else in my wallet as a deposit to borrow either one of the books for the evening.
 What I could read that night and the next morning before the library opened at noon would be invaluable to me.
 They each patiently listened to my spiel, but none were willing to oblige me.
 I'd make a lousy salesman or con man.

-Nor could I find a bicyclist in the library who might have checked them out for me.
+Nor could I find a bicyclist in the library to check them out for me.
 If I'd thought of it then and had a little more time, I would have searched out a bike shop.
 I know I would have found a sympathetic soul there who would have loaned me a library card in exchange for some collateral, perhaps as simple as my honor.
 It was frustrating, but hardly calamitous.
 I arrived at the library an hour before closing on Saturday, then returned on Sunday when it was open from noon to five, and was back at nine on Monday.
 I had completed my reading by six and was able to get 30 miles down the road before dark.

 I camped two nights in Fort Wayne in a forest along the St. Joseph River just three miles from the library on the outskirts of the city.
 On the other side of the road up on a hill resided the private burial spot of Johnny Appleseed.
 He spent the last fifteen years of his life in Fort Wayne, dying in 1845.

-I was hoping the library might have a bunch more of cycling books I didn't know anything about, but the only ones it had that I hadn't already read were several of the Velo Press/John Wilcockson books on The Tour de France from the years 2003, 2005, 2006 and 2007.
+I was hoping the library might have a bunch more cycling books I didn't know anything about, but the only ones it had that I hadn't already read were several of the Velo Press/John Wilcockson books on The Tour de France from the years 2003, 2005, 2006 and 2007.
 They are not essential reading.